yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2021/index.md

 Here’s a sneak pic, fresh from the source.

 {{< imgs
-	"./wip.png| You can say it's one hell of a feature!"
+	"./wip.png| You can say it's one hell of a rewrite!"
   >}}

 On top of that, Rodrigo also implemented a new kind of asynchronous shader “secret technique” that scales better with the number of threads available, and produces zero graphical glitches!